JHU-PL-Lab/www-fpse/contact.md

 **For quickest response, post to Courselore**.
 If you feel your question might be relevant to other students and does not contain confidential information or answers to assignment questions, please post with Visibility set to "Visible by Everyone" in Courselore.

 Please send private questions for course staff only as a new Conversion setting Visible to "Visible by Staff Only" (not "Visible by Everyone") in Courselore.
-If you want to contact an individual student/instructor/TA/CA, you can use the Chat feature of Courselore.
+If you want to contact an individual student/instructor/TA/CA, you can select individual participants in a conversation in Courselore.

 **Professor** Scott Smith
 **email** [scott@cs.jhu.edu](mailto:scott@cs.jhu.edu)